IdontSeeTheProblem/digitalCampus/blender/dev/3d/edit/gelaende/readme.txt

 Campus .blender project contains linked buildings.
-Every linked building ist loaded into campus and is not a copy!
+Every linked building is loaded into campus and is not a copy!
-To make changes to linked buildings, one has to edit the original file.
+To make changes to linked buildings: edit the original file.